tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

 csv = loadStrings('list_of_best-selling_video_games.csv')
 {% endhighlight %}

 I have opted for tab-separated values.
-It's highly unlikely that any game titles or studio/publisher names will contain tab characters, but there may commas that could interfere with the `split()` step.
-Here are the first few lines of the of CSV file; the tabs do not always form perfect columns, but, more importantly, there is a single (invisible) tab character between each field.
+It's highly unlikely that any game titles or studio/publisher names will contain tab characters, but there may be commas that could interfere with the `split()` step.
+Here are the first few lines of the of the CSV file; the tabs do not always form perfect columns, but, more importantly, there is a single (invisible) tab character between each field.

 <div style="font-size: 0.7em; line-height: 2em" markdown="1">
 {% highlight csv %}